 Taking it from the start then, what are containers?
 At a high level a container is a virtualization technology, just like VMware.
 More specifically, a container is an image that is an executable of a bunch of software.
 The image has everything you need to run like libraries, tools, code, runtime, etc. It is a self-contained, functioning package.
 Think of it as a program running on your Linux or Windows host.
 Since most of us know something about VMware, let’s use that to help explain what containers are and what they are not.
 A container is, after all, a lot like a VM.
 A container, though, doesn’t need a hypervisor, nor a Guest OS.
 Each one of these images I mentioned can be run on any Linux/Windows OS, and many can be run simultaneously, yet independently on the same box.
 Here is my basic representation of the differences between VMs (left) and containers (right).

 So what VMware does is it takes a physical host and enables it to become many hosts or VMs.
 The VMs are just like real hosts in the sense they have an OS, CPU, memory, and disk.
 They can have many GBs of storage assigned and potentially use lots of resources.
 Containers, on the other hand, run directly on the same OS kernel as any other program, yet like a VM each one is independent.
 They are lightweight, use very little storage (think MB vs GB/TB), and startup almost instantaneously.
 What if I want to run the container image on a VM – virtual on virtual so to speak – sure you can do that too.
 A couple important points about a container that really stand it apart from a VM.
 A container doesn’t boot up like a VM since it is simply a process that runs on the host.
 When the process starts, the container is running, when the process ends, the container stops.
-If a container writes data, it is non-persistent, meaning when the container is deleted you lose the data.
+If a container writes data, it is non-persistent, meaning when the container is deleted you lose the data (though you can start and stop containers without losing data).
 Now it is possible to attach a volume to a container (hint on VMAX of course) and then the state can persist since it is independent of the container.
-All the things a container uses – like the binaries, tools, etc. – are part of an image which cannot be changed (the image itself, not to say you can’t make more).
+All the things a container uses – like the binaries, tools, etc. – are part of an image which cannot be changed (the image itself).

 Now as I mentioned in the beginning, developers are one of the groups that can benefit greatly from containers.
 A single physical server can host many containers and each one might be a different environment of the same program – e.g. test, dev, sandbox, etc. Building them up and tearing them down is a quick process which is ideal during development when code changes so frequently.
 And remember each container knows nothing about the other containers on the box (though you could have many containers working together), providing pristine environments in which to work.
 Some might say they can operate VMs just the same and you’ll get no argument from me if that makes sense for your business.